Floorp-Projects/Floorp/netwerk/docs/http_server_for_testing.rst

 This functionality should be more than enough for you to use it with any test which requires HTTP-provided behavior.

-Where you can use it
+Where You Can Use It
 ~~~~~~~~~~~~~~~~~~~~

 The server is written primarily for use from ``xpcshell``-based